zakarya-elmimouni/School-Mapping/README.md

 - Get an **annotated image** with a red bounding box if a school is detected.
 - Download the processed image in one click.
 ### 2️⃣ How to run the Application
-1-Make sure to download all the models from the google drive link and add them to the folder models
+1-Check the models in school-detector folder.
 ```bash
 school-detector/
 └─ models/